15 Aug How to sneakily overcome GDPR email marketing restrictions

 The techniques in this post range from light-hearted to outright SNEAKY.

 GDPR stands for General Data Protection Regulations and has been introduced by the EU.
 The email marketing restrictions are a part of this regulation and are partly designed to stop businesses forcing people onto their email list through confusion or without consent.
+There’s been a lot of uproar around GDPR lately especially with some of our food digital marketing clients.

 Personally, I think it’s always better to be honest with your prospective customers.
 Always tell them what you will be sending via email and how often.
 But that doesn’t stop the likes of Google being down right sneaky with one of their move to overcome GDPR Email marketing restrictions.
 Keep reading.